vrsb2006/FaceFeat/Results/readme.md

 # FaceFeat

-This directory contains some results on images.
+This directory contains some results on images and Cumulative error distribution curves on ibug 300w indoor and outdoor database.